 Interestingly, when the researchers took at closer look at the brains of the flu-infected mice, they identified an increase in the activation of glial cells.

-While a main role of glial cells is to support neurons in the central nervous system, studies have shown that glial cells also help to summon immune cells to the brain.
+While a main role of glial cells is to support neurons in the central nervous system,

 “When glia become activated, you start to see trafficking of immune cells from the blood to the brain.
 We think that, at least for MS patients, when glia become activated this is one of the initial triggers that causes immune cells to traffic to the brain,” explains Prof. Steelman.